 Michael S. Boal

 Michael knows that problem solving begins and ends with hard work and attention to detail.
-With experience in private practice and government service, he uses his unique perspective to secure successful outcomes in all client matters.
+With experience spanning private practice and the highest levels of state government, he brings a unique and practical perspective to every client matter.

-Prior to his service in state government, Michael was an associate in private practice at a firm in Des Moines.
-He provided critical research and drafted memorandums, trial court filings, and appellate briefs for clients on a wide range of civil and criminal matters.
-Michael has also spent time on the other side of the bench, serving first as a judicial clerk for eight state district court judges in Judicial Election Districts 5A and 5B and then for the Honorable Edward Mansfield of the Iowa Supreme Court.
+Before his time in state government, Michael practiced as an associate at a Des Moines litigation firm, handling research, drafting, and briefing across a range of civil and criminal matters.
+He also served as a judicial clerk for eight state district court judges across Judicial Election Districts 5A and 5B, and later clerked for Justice Edward Mansfield of the Iowa Supreme Court.
+These clerkships gave him firsthand insight into how judges evaluate arguments at both the trial and appellate level.

 Personal

-Michael was born and raised in Ankeny.
-He obtained his undergraduate degree from the University of Nebraska–Lincoln with a focus on Political Science and Communication Studies and then graduated with distinction from the University of Nebraska–Lincoln College of Law.
-While in law school, Michael served as executive president of the student bar association, member of the Nebraska Law Review, and chaired the Nebraska Moot Court Board.
-When not working, Michael enjoys spending time with his family, attending local community theatre with his performative wife, and learning about the history of the State of Iowa.
+Michael was born and raised in Ankeny, Iowa.
+He earned his undergraduate degree from the University of Nebraska–Lincoln, focusing on Political Science and Communication Studies, before graduating with distinction from the University of Nebraska–Lincoln College of Law.
+While in law school, he served as executive president of the student bar association, sat on the Nebraska Law Review, and chaired the Nebraska Moot Court Board.
+Outside of work, Michael enjoys spending time with his family, attending local community theatre productions with his wife, and studying Iowa history.

 Community and Professional Activities